Welcome to today's edition of the Rush 24-7 podcast.

 The correspondent here is Thelma Gutierrez, and she is in Lindsay, California, reporting on the new immigration bill.

-CNN, a drive by media, is out scouting and scouring the country for Republicans that disagree with me on this.
+CNN, a drive-by media, is out scouting and scouring the country for Republicans that disagree with me on this.

-This immigration bill goes through.
+This immigration bill goes through, we are doomed.

 Ed Murray listens to Rush Limbaugh every single day.